mkskh/cipher/README.md

-# This is a simple encrypt-decrypt program with Brute Force
+# This is a simple encrypt-decrypt program.
+I also created Brute Force
+Check it out